Seeded Graph Matching: Real-Data Demonstrations

 \subsection{Enron}

+As reported in \cite{enronwiki}, ``Enron Corporation was an American energy, commodities, and services company.
+Before its bankruptcy on December 2, 2001, Enron was one of the world's major electricity, natural gas, communications, and pulp and paper companies, with claimed revenues of nearly \$101 billion during 2000.
+Fortune named Enron \textit{America's Most Innovative Company} for six consecutive years.
+At the end of 2001, it was revealed that its reported financial condition was sustained by institutionalized, systematic, and creatively planned accounting fraud, known since as the Enron scandal.
+Enron has since become a well-known example of willful corporate fraud and corruption.
+The scandal also brought into question the accounting practices and activities of many corporations in the United States and was a factor in the enactment of the Sarbanes-Oxley Act of 2002.
+The scandal also affected the greater business world by causing the dissolution of the Arthur Andersen accounting firm.''

-The Enron email corpus consists of messages amongst $c=184$ employees of the Enron Corporation.
-Publicly available emails are used to compute a time series of graphs $\{G_t: t=1,\ldots,T\}$ on the actors, where each graph represents one week of emails.
-The inference task is to identify ``chatter'' anomalies -- small groups of actors whose activity amongst themselves increases significantly for some week $t$.
-Previous work identified such an anomaly at week $t=132$ (see \cite{PCMP2005}).
+In the wake of the Enron Scandal, the Justice Department released a vast collection of email messages which have been posted online for academic use; since privacy constraints usually keep large collections of email out of reach, this data set is both unique and valuable to the research community \cite{nytenron}.
+The Enron email corpus\footnote{ See \url{https://en.wikipedia.org/wiki/Enron\_Corpus\#cite\_note-1} for details and references regarding this data set and other variants.} consists of messages amongst $\frakn=184$ employees of the Enron Corporation.
+Publicly available emails\footnote{ The data we use is available at \url{http://www.cis.jhu.edu/~parky/SGM} and \url{http://www.cis.jhu.edu/~parky/Enron/}, and was obtained from \url{http://www.cs.cmu.edu/~./enron/} in 2004.} are used to compute a time series of graphs $\{G_t: t=1,\ldots,T\}$ where each graph represents one week of emails in which a node represents an email address and an edge represents an email sent between the two addresses during the given week.
+An important inference task is to identify ``chatter'' anomalies --- small groups of actors whose activity amongst themselves increases significantly for some week $t$ --- since this could potentially indicate conspiratorial activity amongst the actors.
+Previous work has identified such an anomaly at week $t=132$ (see \cite{PCMP2005}).